lch9527/OSU_Forest_Capstone/README.md

 # Virtual Reality Wood Harvester Simulator #

+NOTE: Our project partner and stakeholders mentioned above do not want the exact worfklow/code to recreate this project to be disclosed.
+Hence we will not be submitting a video.

 This work was conducted at Oregon State University using Federal funds under award #07-79-07914 from the Economic Development Administration, U.S. Department of Commerce.
 The statements, findings, conclusions, and recommendations are those of the authors and do not necessarily reflect the views of the Economic Development Administration or the U.S. Department of Commerce.

 Our Virtual Reality Wood Harvester Project involves creating a VR experience comparable to a real harvester where the user can get effective training in operating a harvester within a safe environment and with less cost.
 This involves creating a realistic 3D forest environment that exactly resembles a real landscape with real tree locations.
 This also involves creating a functional Harvester in VR that has controls that mimic the real harvester.
 Meaning the user can operate the harvester in order to gain experience in delimbing and cutting down trees.